 Remember, you are always free to pack your knitting needles in checked baggage — any airline or airport employee will tell you that it’s the safest place for your knitting needles.

 All of these tips and recommendations are provided to help you have the best experience in your travel knitting, but please use your best judgement and know that your mileage (pun intended) may vary.

-Official Policy on Knitting Needles as Carry-On Baggage By Country
+Official Airline Policies on Knitting Needles in Carry-On by Country

 If you’re asking, “Can I take knitting needles on a flight to [your destination]?” check out the table of the most common destinations and their aviation authority or airport’s rules for whether knitting needles are allowed in hand baggage.